petershlady/linear-mpc-overtaking/README.md

 That repository is located [here](https://github.com/petershlady/AutonomousDrivingEnvelopes).

 This is used for a course project for the Stanford course AA203 - Optimal Control.
 We attempted to control an autonomous vehicle overtaking a lead vehicle, possibly in the presence of an oncoming vehicle.
 Deviation from the path was lightly penalized and soft constraints on stability and obstacle avoidance with much higher costs were included.
-In the abscense of an oncoming vehicle, the linear MPC formulation (chosen for it's convexity), does well at the overtaking.
+In the absence of an oncoming vehicle, the linear MPC formulation (chosen for its convexity), does well at the overtaking.
 However, with an oncoming vehicle, it can fail.
 To preserve linear dynamics, we tried several schemes to account for the fact that the longitudinal speed was variable in the dynamics.
 However, they are, to a large extent, brittle and less effective.
 Future work will move to non-linear models.

 ## Prerequisites